Now that you know about the components of HA, it is time to start talking about some of the fundamental concepts of HA clusters:

 Now, consider the HA perspective.
 When any HA agent is not in network contact with a master, they will elect a new master.
 So, when a network partition exists, a master election will occur so that a host failure or network isolation within this partition will result in appropriate action on the impacted virtual machine(s).
 The screenshot below shows possible ways in which an Isolation or a Partition can occur.

 If a cluster is partitioned in multiple segments, each partition will elect its own master, meaning that if you have 4 partitions your cluster will have 4 masters.
-When the network partition is corrected, any of the four masters will take over the role and be responsible for the cluster again.
+When the network partition is corrected, one of the four masters will take over the role and be responsible for the cluster again.
+This will be done using the election algorithm (most connected datastores, highest lexical number).
 It should be noted that a master could claim responsibility for a virtual machine that lives in a different partition.
 If this occurs and the virtual machine happens to fail, the master will be notified through the datastore communication mechanism.